TheNamesRay/Habbo-with-Angular.js/README.md

 > Is this finished, though?

-*THIS IS NOT FINISHED!* And will never be.
+This is not finished.
+And will never be.
 This should give you a head start on how to create Habbo SPAs using Angular, and how sessions, user data, and other stuff should be handled with a PHP API.